VictorCMiraldo/ghc-14987-repro-pipeline/README.md

   - This reproducible consumes about 7 GB of ram.

   - The library code which this reproducible comes from does not compile.
-    GHC says it has type errors ("kind-mismatch" and "could not deduce Lkup l x ~ x").
+    GHC says it has type errors (dump available in `Raw/Minimal32Errors`).
 This is seriously weird.
-A dump of the errors can be found in
-    `Raw/Minimal32Errors`.

 ## Processed/Minimal41